chef/chef-web-docs/content/upgrade_server.md

 {{< note >}}

-These instructions are primarily intended for existing users of the `tier` Chef Infra Server topology.
+These instructions are intended for users of the Chef Infra Server `tier` topology.
-For the latest information on high availability and how to set up a highly-available server cluster, see [High Availability: Backend Cluster](/install_server_ha/).
+For the latest information on setting up a highly-available server cluster, see [High Availability: Backend Cluster](/install_server_ha/).

 {{< /note >}}